rockroman/CI_PP1_SO/README.md

 ### Fonts

-Google fonts used as follows:
+Google fonts are used as follows:

-- Libre Caslon Text font used for most of website. applied via @import method to CSS file,I picked this font cause it was specifically tailored to be used for web body text and it can be used at very small sizes and will still be readable
+- Libre Caslon Text font is used for most of website. applied via @import method to CSS file,I picked this font cause it was specifically tailored to be used for web body text and it can be used at very small sizes and will still be readable

 ![Libre Caslon Text](docs/features/fonts-Libre-Caslon.jpg)